 After flipping on some mmWave-based coverage in a half-dozen cities by mid-2019, T-Mobile turned its focus to using its sub-6 GHz spectrum to create a nationwide network.
 In December 2019, that network launched covering 5,000 cities and 200 million people.

 T-Mobile’s 5G coverage has only expanded since then, thanks in no small part to to its Sprint acquisition.
-These days, T-Mobile says its 5G signal reaches more than 8,300 cities and towns, covering more than 280 million people.
+These days, T-Mobile says its 5G signal reaches more than 8,300 cities and towns, covering 287million people.
 That makes T-Mobile’s 5G network the largest, as Verizon says its nationwide coverage reaches 230 million people.

 You can see if T-Mobile 5G extends to your part of the U.S. by checking out the carrier’s 5G coverage map.

 After those first two cities, T-Mobile added mid-band 5G coverage in Atlanta, Chicago, Dallas, Houston, Los Angeles and Washington D.C.
 By the end of September 2020, T-Mobile said this Ultra Capacity 5G coverage was live in 210 cities and towns, giving them a 7.5x improvement over LTE speeds on average.
-By the end of last year, T-Mobile said that Ultra Capacity 5G reached 106 million people, with plans to go nationwide by the time 2021 draws to a close.
+After the first three months of this year, T-Mobile said its Ultra Capacity 5G coverage reached 125 million people, with plans to go nationwide by the time 2021 draws to a close.